The Bereaved's Guide to Surviving Mother's/Father's Day (and Other Terrible Occasions)

 There is no greater indication that life is moving forward than the landscape coming alive with sunshine, buds, and bird calls.
 Spring’s warmth infuses the general public with happiness and smiles.
 But back in 2004, the hopeful weather was the antithesis of my mood.
-I would have happily stayed in winter for that entire year, but I was forcefully pushed forward into a world I where I felt like I didn't belong.
+I would have gladly stayed in winter for the whole year, but spring arrived anyway, pushing me into a world that felt unfamiliar and unwelcome.

 Me and my dad (I'm on the left)

-Spring also holds Mother’s Day and Father’s Day.
-Of my 39 Father’s Days, I have now been fatherless for 18 of them.
+Spring also holds Sibling's Day (yes, it's a thing!), Mother’s Day and Father’s Day.
+Of my 41 Father’s Days, I have now been fatherless for 22 of them.
 That particular Sunday in June no longer feels like a spotlight highlighting my father’s short life and my half-orphan status, but I struggled with Father’s day, and other holidays/anniversaries for the first 5-7 years after my dad’s death.

 As a kid, I found Father’s Day to be more of a nuisance than a celebration (my dad was born on June 27, and I was always at a loss on how to celebrate these two occasions so close together).